 If your baby is at increased risk of developing food allergy, there are some steps that you can take that will help reduce your baby’s risk.

 Keep your baby’s eczema under good control.
 If your baby has eczema, try to keep it well controlled.
 This means keeping the inflammation down.
 If you need help to control your baby’s eczema, talk to your baby’s doctor or nurse practitioner.
-If needed, they can refer your baby to a pediatric allergist or pediatric dermatologist.
+They can refer your baby to a pediatric allergist or pediatric dermatologist, if needed.

 - If you can, breastfeed your baby.
 Breastfeeding your baby may help prevent the development of food allergy.
 Since breastfeeding is linked to many other health benefits, Health Canada recommends breastfeeding until 2 years of age and beyond.

 Questions you may have:

 There is no need to avoid specific foods during your pregnancy or while you are breastfeeding to prevent food allergy in your baby.
 In fact, restricting your diet during pregnancy can make it harder to get the calories and nutrients you need to support the growth and development of your baby.

 - If I offer formula, can I offer a regular infant formula?

 If you offer infant formula to your baby, you can use a regular store bought cow-milk based product.
 Current research shows that regular formulas do not appear to increase the risk of developing milk allergy compared to modified formulas.
 Modified formulas include extensively hydrolyzed casein and partially hydrolyzed whey formulas.

 Introduce the common food allergens when your baby has shown they are ready for solid foods.
 For most babies this is at about 6 months of age.
 The risk of developing peanut allergy appears to be much lower in babies who had peanut introduced at about 6 months of age.